-Military bases after 1949 Another potential explanation for today's economic differences along the border between the 1945-1949 French and US occupation zones in South-West Germany is the prolonged presence of Allied military bases after the occupation period.
+Military bases after 1949 Another potential explanation for today's economic differences along the border between the 1945-49 French and US occupation zones in South-West Germany is the prolonged presence of Allied military bases after the occupation period.
 We construct an indicator that captures whether a municipality hosted a French or US military base following the occupation period.
-In Table 4, Panel A, columns (3)-(4), we see no statistically significant link between the prolonged presence of Allied military bases and US-zone location or exposure.
+In Table 5, Panel A, columns (3)-(4), we see no statistically significant link between the prolonged presence of Allied military bases and US-zone location or exposure.

 Lastenausgleichsgesetz In 1952, the German federal government enacted a law that aimed to "equalize the burden" from the war by compensating those who had lost all or most of their property through bombing or-as in the case of WWII refugees-through flight or expulsion.
-Of particular interest in our context were the provision of access to rent-controlled apartments as well as loans for housing construction or for buying property.
-These loans could have provided an extra incentive-in addition to the incentive generated by the lack of housing and the agglomeration economies following the inflow of refugees-for housing construction on the former US side of the 1945-1949 occupationzone border.
-Using data from the 1970 census, we find that the share of 1970 housing units built after 1948 was significantly higher on the former US side of the 1945-1949 border and in areas exposed to refugee arrival, see columns (5) and (6) in Panel A of Table 4.
+Of particular interest in our context were the provision of access to rent-controlled apartments as well as loans for housing construction or for buying property.27 These loans could have provided an extra incentive-in addition to the incentive generated by the lack of housing and the agglomeration economies following the inflow of refugees-for housing construction on the former US side of the 1945-49 occupation-zone border.28 Using data from the 1970 census, we find that the share of 1970 housing units built after 1948 was significantly higher on the former US side of the 1945-49 border and in areas exposed to refugee arrival, see columns (5) and (6) in Panel A of Table 5.
 In Appendix B we examine the long-run economic effects of housing construction by including the 1970 share of housing units built after 1948 as a control variable in the regressions of Table 2.
 Adding this control does not change our results.

 Trade and hours worked The French and US occupation might have sparked persistent economic effects through the export orientation of firms.
 Specifically, firms in the former US occupation zone might be more export oriented than those in the former French occupation zone, or more oriented towards trade with the US.
-Table 4, Panel B,
+Table 5, Panel B, columns (1)-(4) examine this possibility using detailed export data for the manufacturing

-&lt;sup>25Because of the larger share of refugees, there could have been more households qualifying for rentcontrolled apartments on the former US side of the 1945-1949 occupation-zone border.
-Hence, the persistently higher population density on the former US side of the 1945-1949 border might have been the result of lower rents because of a greater supply of rent-controlled (low-rent) apartments in response to more households qualifying for rent-controlled apartments.
-However, rents in 1970 (as well as in 1987 and later) were higher on the former US side of the 1945-1949 border, see Table 2.
+27Because of the larger share of refugees, there could have been more households qualifying for rentcontrolled apartments on the former US side of the 1945-49 occupation-zone border.
+Hence, the persistently higher population density on the former US side of the 1945-49 border might have been the result of lower rents because of a greater supply of rent-controlled (low-rent) apartments in response to more households qualifying for rent-controlled apartments.
+However, rents in 1970 (as well as in 1987 and later) were higher on the former US side of the 1945-49 border, see Table 2.
 The measure of rents available for 1970 includes rent-controlled apartments.

-&lt;sup>26The higher rents in 1970, 1987, and today on the former US side of the 1945-1949 border that we document in Table 2 indicate that the Lastenausgleichsgesetz did not eliminate the relative scarcity of living space on the former US side of the 1945-1949 border.
-Moreover, we find that living space per capita was significantly lower on the former US side of the 1945-1949 border in 1970 (see also Schumann, 2014, p.203) and that this continues to be true today (not reported).
+$^{^{28}}$ The higher rents in 1970, 1987, and today on the former US side of the 1945-49 border that we document in Table 2 indicate that the Lastenausgleichsgesetz did not eliminate the relative scarcity of living space on the former US side of the 1945-49 border.
+Moreover, we find that living space per capita was significantly lower on the former US side of the 1945-49 border in 1970 (see also Schumann, 2014, p.203) and that this continues to be true today (not reported).